I’m a blockchain developer returning after a 1.5-year break — how do I explain the gap for US-based Web3 roles (EST/PST overlap etc)?

 • Andria Shines

 I took a similar break in 2023, and what helped me most was reframing the gap as a shift in priorities, not a drop in capability.
 Hiring managers don’t panic about gaps — they panic when the candidate can’t show current thinking.
-So instead of over-explaining the personal reasons, talk through what you’ve done in the last 60–90 days to get “market-ready.”
+So instead of over-explaining the personal reasons, talk through what you’ve done in the last 60–90 days to get “market-ready,” because that’s what separates serious candidates from people casually browsing remote web3 jobs.

 When I returned, I refreshed my repos with a Foundry test suite, added a few invariant tests to old contracts, and pushed one small upgradeable proxy experiment.
-This wasn’t huge work, but it signaled velocity, recency, and confidence.
+This wasn’t huge work, but it signaled velocity, recency, and confidence (and in one US loop they literally asked me to walk through that repo + how I’d handle test design).

 In interviews, don’t apologise for the gap.
 Just be clear: “Web3 moved fast, and I made sure I caught up before applying.”
-Then walk them through 2–3 concrete things you’ve done recently — even if they’re small.
-That story usually lands better than trying to justify the entire break.
+Then walk them through 2–3 concrete things you’ve done recently — even if they’re small

 • AnitaSmartContractSensei